-The surgical staff at Marina Del Rey Hospital is expertly trained in all types of surgeries.
+The surgical staff at Cedars-Sinai Marina del Rey Hospital is expertly trained in all types of surgeries.
 We are ready to work hard to help you regain your health and have a safe recovery.

 While playing sports, some people may injure their medial collateral ligament (MCL).
 These injuries are usually treated with physical therapy and rest.
 In some cases, though, if the ligament is completely torn off, the only way to regain functionality would be through surgery.